WSMorrison/Robot_Quiz/README.md

 &emsp;-The image reflects that it is the user's turn.<br>
 &emsp;-On larger screens, the position of the image is to the left of the question for the user.<br>
 &emsp;-A question is retrieved from the object imported by the Open Trivia Database api.<br>
-&emsp;-The four mulitple choice answerss are displayed below the image and the question.<br>
+&emsp;-The four mulitple choice answers are displayed below the image and the question.<br>
 &emsp;&emsp;-The answers, including the correct one, are displayed in random order.<br>
 ![Round one, question one.
 The questions and answers are displayed for the user to play.](./assets/images/readme-images/round-one-user.png)<br>
 <br>
-&emsp;&emsp;-When the user selectes an answer by clicking on it, the answer button colors change.<br>
+&emsp;&emsp;-When the user selects an answer by clicking on it, the answer button colors change.<br>
 &emsp;&emsp;-If the user changes their mind and selects a different answer, the colors change to reflect the changed choice.<br>
 &emsp;-The answer is submitted by clicking a button below the multiple choices answers.<br>
-&emsp;&emsp;-If the user has not chosen an answer, and alert is displayed.<br>
+&emsp;&emsp;-If the user has not chosen an answer, an alert is displayed.<br>
 &emsp;&emsp;-If an answer has been submitted, a cover is displayed over the answers.<br>
 &emsp;&emsp;&emsp;-If the correct answer was selected, the cover indicates as much.<br>
-&emsp;&emsp;&emsp;-If the incorrect answer was selected, the cover indicates the selected answer, the correct answer, and that the answer was wrong.<br>
+&emsp;&emsp;&emsp;-If the incorrect answer was selected, the cover indicates the correct answer, and that the answer was wrong.<br>
 &emsp;&emsp;&emsp;-The cover has a button to advance to the next question, and remove the cover.<br>
 ![The user has selected an incorret answer.](./assets/images/readme-images/round-one-wrong.png)<br>
 <br>